kuzzleio/sdk-cpp/README.md

 - ruby
 - the `bundler` gem (`gem install bundler`)
 - tests' dependencies: `bundle install --gemfile test/Gemfile`
+- valgrind: `sudo apt install -y valgrind`

 Once done, you can start the functional tests with the following command:

 ```
 ./run-tests.sh
 ```

+The test results are printed to the standard output.

+Functional tests are monitored by valgrind.
+The report is available here: `./test/_build_cpp_tests/valgrind_report.log`